For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Here are some skills of a good tutor:

-1. Great subject-specific knowledge When offering your services as a tutor in your subject, it's important for you to really know your stuff.
+1. Subject-specific knowledge When offering your services as a tutor in your subject, it's important for you to really know your stuff.
 Unfortunately, just thinking you're good at it doesn't count.
-You need to have hard proof (good grades, great references, etc.) to prove yourself in this area.
+You need to have hard proof (good grades, quality references, etc.) to prove yourself in this area.

 3. Good knowledge of revision and exam techniques Doing some research into the latest revision techniques is very important.
 Regardless of whether or not a particular revision technique works for you, your pupil could respond to it differently as they might not be the same type of learner (another thing you should research).